 I’ve been on both sides of nearly every type of residential building and remodeling project – as owner, owner-builder, design-build contractor, and general contractor.
 I’ve also bought and sold undeveloped and developed land, and bought and sold over a dozen residential properties, most of which I remodeled while living there.
 Other building professionals I’ve worked with over the years also bring their perspectives to the site, and we hope readers will too.
 We welcome your comments and questions.

 Of course, you never can know it all, but the more knowledge you bring to the table in a project the better.
 While this website cannot substitute for years of swinging a hammer and hours spent waiting for the subs to show up, it can help you steer clear of many common pitfalls, and help you make good decisions throughout the project.
 And, boy, will you be making decisions!

 Founding Editor, BuildingAdvisor.com® Contact Us

 Please note: BuildindAdvisor.com is a US-based website.
-While much of the information is relevant in other countries, information about building codes, government regulations, and building costs may not apply to your location.
+While much of the information is relevant in other countries, information about building codes, government regulations, and building costs may not apply to locations outside the US.